daattali/beautiful-jekyll/course.md

 * A guidebook to go along with the course full of worksheets, journal prompts, resources, and more
 * Text, videos, and images for each unit
-* Worksheets to go alongside many topics in the course so you can take action
-* A community course group that you'll have access to
+* You’ll have access to this course forever as well as all of the future updates to the course
 * Support through the course - I'm an email or message away
-* You’ll have access to this course forever as well as all of the future updates to the course

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdW98wCbIUsUbv4EPGEZ5PJFwwgL2hm5wZr6gOIMX6g-qM3Iw/viewform?embedded=true" width="640" height="633" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>